Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

     from: AddParticipantsResponse
     to: AddParticipantsResponseInternal
 - rename-model:
-    from: CallConnectionPropertiesDto
+    from: CallConnectionProperties
     to: CallConnectionPropertiesInternal
 - rename-model:
-    from: CallingOperationResultDetailsDto
+    from: CallingOperationResultDetails
     to: CallingOperationResultDetailsInternal
 - rename-model:
-    from: CallingOperationStatusDto
+    from: CallingOperationStatus
     to: CallingOperationStatusInternal
 - rename-model:
-    from: CallSourceDto
+    from: CallSource
     to: CallSourceInternal
 - rename-model:
     from: CommunicationCloudEnvironmentModel